ankit-rathi/Data-Intelligence-Engine/chapters/19_Data_Strategy.md

 ---

-## Final Section — From Data Assets to Decision Advantage
+## From Data Assets to Decision Advantage

 * Data strategy ensures that investments in data infrastructure and analytics translate into meaningful business outcomes.
 * By identifying the decisions that drive performance, organizations can focus their data capabilities where they create the most value.